Pronink/vegansWay/README.md

 VegansWay
 =========
-VegansWay is a Bukkit plugin witch adds vegan alternatives to Minecraft.
+VegansWay is a Bukkit plugin that adds vegan alternatives to Minecraft.
 Tested for Minecraft 1.11.2 and Bukkit API version 1.11.2-R0.1-SNAPSHOT
 ## Download links:
 **Not yet**